Azure Single Sign-On Case Study #3: Secure authentication for Function Apps

 • Disable implicit grant type

-The implicit grant type has been deprecated since OAuth 2.1.
+The implicit grant type will be deprecated in OAuth 2.1, and is also discouraged by Microsoft.
 It is less secure than other OAuth grant types since the access token is exposed in the URL.
 Additionally, the App Registration for the Function App shouldn’t handle any user sign-ins directly.

 • Remove the existing redirect URI